nealcaren/fightordie/_sources/contributing.md

 * You can create a new paragraph with either a blank line or several trailing spaces at the end of a line.
 You can find more [complete guides online](https://www.markdownguide.org/cheat-sheet/).

-To provide the identifying information for the article, each begins transcribed page begins with:
+To provide the identifying information for the article, each begins transcribed page begins with the article's reference details:
 ```
 <!--
 title:   Homes